Unmasking Degenerative Disc Disease: A Pathway to Active Living

 Key indicators of Degenerative Disc Disease (DDD) in the intervertebral discs encompass:

-Contrary to normal aging, DDD initiates changes from the outside moving inward.
+• Contrary to normal aging, DDD initiates changes from the outside, moving inward.

 In essence, DDD is a more severe and accelerated form of disc degeneration compared to normal aging, leading to notable structural changes and often causing significant pain and functional limitations.

-Take note: The prevalence of Cervical Disc Degeneration is high.
+The prevalence of Cervical Disc Degeneration is high.
 According to a 2015 study by Nakashima and colleagues, 1211 healthy volunteers ranging in age from 20 to 70 were evaluated for cervical disc degeneration using MRI.
 The findings revealed that a striking 90% of the participants had disc bulging.
 Intriguingly, even amongst those in their 20s, 75% exhibited disc bulges.
 The notion that individuals as young as in their 20s could have vertebral disc damage is often overlooked, even though this study clearly demonstrates its possibility.

-Diagnosis
+Diagnosis of DDD

-The following video demonstrations cover typical orthopedic and neurological examination tests that we administer to our patients suspected of having Degenerative Disc Disease.
+The following video demonstrations cover typical orthopedic and neurological examination tests that we administer to patients suspected of having Degenerative Disc Disease.
 These tests are crucial for assessing the physical and neurological aspects of the patient's condition.
 They provide insights into the structure and function of the spine, the nervous system's health, and potential vascular issues that could be contributing to the patient's symptoms.
 Please note that these tests are performed in conjunction with diagnostic imaging as needed, which further aids in a comprehensive and accurate diagnosis.

 Efficient Orthopedic Testing